bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widget-builder.md

 </div>
 </div>

-## Configuring the Widget Builder CLI
+## Configuring Widget Builder

-Once you have installed the Widget Builder CLI, the next step is to set up your store's environment.
+Once you have installed Widget Builder, the next step is to set up your store's environment.
 You will need the store's Client ID, Access Token, and API Path to generate appropriate configurations.

 To get started, run the following command: